Diversification is crucial to successful investing.

 Asset class diversification

-Some of the most diversified equity portfolios dropped over 30% from mid February to mid March.
+Some of the most diversified equity portfolios dropped over 30% from mid-February to mid-March 2020.

-almost a quarter of investors sold all their stock last March and 42% sold some stock (88% now regret it).
+reported that almost a quarter of investors sold all their stock in March 2020 and 42% sold some stock (after the big drop).

-can soften these blows and prevent some people from selling in such scenarios.
+Diversification across asset classes softens these blows and can prevent people from panic selling in such scenarios.